amcn84/lead-capture/readme.txt

 	then send on to the CRM of your choice or use yourself to keep a spreadsheet.
 The script will automatically timeout for an hour if the Hourly Access Rate is over 50.
 That threshhold can be adjusted by editing the check.php file.

+Disclaimer:
+	Standard Disclaimer: This code is not official IDX Broker code.
+It does use their API, but in NO WAY is it supported by IDX Broker.
+DO NOT contact IDX Broker for any support of this code.